chps-dev/chps/CHPs.md

 build may break when the package is updated.
 In these cases, you will need to maintain a package mirror to guarantee the ability to rebuild old versions of images.

+Again there is a downside to pinning; you will need to regularly update the pins when rebuilding to get new versions and bugfixes.

 #### SLSA Provenance Attestations